 Needlepoint Canvas Painting Tools:

 - Blank needlepoint canvas.
 Choose a needlepoint canvas that is right for the size and detail of the design you are transferring.
-Click the link if you need to purchase blank needlepoint canvas.
+Click this link if you need to purchase blank needlepoint canvas.

-- Waterproof, not alcohol based, permanent marker pens e.g. Fabric pens, Fabricmate Dye Pens; Pigma Microns.
+- Waterproof, non alcohol based, permanent marker pens, a fabric pen, or a disappearing ink pen. e.g. Fabricmate Dye Pens; Pigma Microns.

 - Paints.
-An acrylic artist paint from your local craft store will do the trick.
-Delta is a good brand that is widely available.
-Try to avoid buying the cheapest paints you can find as they may lack adequate pigmentation to cover the canvas well.
+An acrylic artist paint from your local craft store does the trick.
+Liquitex is a good brand that is widely available and has high pigmentation.
+Apple Barrel or Delta are also good options.

 - Paint brushes.
 You will probably need a few different sizes.
 Perhaps a small pointed brush for fine detail areas, and a flat tipped brush for larger areas and straight lines.
 Experience and personal preference will guide you here.
 The brushes do not want to be soft and feathery for needlepoint canvas painting.
 As a general rule, a firm, acrylic brush allows for more precise paint application.